foadEbrahimi/Biterno/README.md

-# Bitcloud - Crypto Exchange Market
+# Biterno - Crypto Exchange Market

-Bitcloud is a modern cryptocurrency exchange platform built with React and Vite.
+Biterno is a modern cryptocurrency exchange platform built with React and Vite.
 It provides a seamless user experience for trading cryptocurrencies, learning about blockchain, and staying updated with the latest trends in the crypto market.

 ## Features